Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 @Image(source: "2d_editor_viewport_with_viewmenu.png")

-Middle-clicking and dragging the mouse will pan the view.
+Dragging two fingers or middle-clicking and dragging the mouse will pan the view.
 The scrollbars on the right or bottom of the viewport also move the view.
 Alternatively, the ``G`` or ``Space`` keys can be used.
 If you enable `Editor Settings > Editors > Panning > Simple Panning`, you can activate